GauravWalia19/minfile/README.md

 ### LINUX

-For build for your linux distro use
+For building in your linux distro use

 ```bash
 bash build.bash
 ```

-Now you have fresh binary in bin folder for your distro
+Select Y for release/using new update.Now you have fresh binary in bin folder for your distro.

 ### WINDOWS